smallyunet/hexo-blog-en/source/_posts/About the Design of the Web3 Tipping System giveme.wtf.md

 ---
-title: Design of the Web3 Tipping System giveme.wtf
+title: Design of a Web3 Tipping System
 tags:
 - web3
 - Plan